2000 Football League First Division play-off final: First half

 Richard Naylor was an early first-half substitute for Ipswich.

 Ipswich kicked off and immediately sought to press Barnsley, with David Johnson making a heavy challenge on goalkeeper Kevin Miller but injuring himself in the process.
 After just five minutes, an own goal from Ipswich's goalkeeper Richard Wright put the Yorkshire club ahead: a Craig Hignett strike from 32 yd rebounded off the bar, hit Wright on the arm and was deflected into the net.
 Ipswich's first shot came on nine minutes from Mark Venus and gradually the East Anglian side regained confidence.
-The teams exchanged challenges and chances until, in the twenty-second minute of the game, Johnson was replaced by substitute Richard Naylor.
+The teams exchanged challenges and chances until, in the twenty-second minute of the game, Johnson, who had picked up a shoulder injury after challenging the goalkeeper in the early stages of the match, was replaced by substitute Richard Naylor.
 Barnsley's Hignett struck a shot in the 25th minute which passed narrowly outside the post with opposition goalkeeper Wright beaten, and two minutes later a shot from Ipswich's Matt Holland was blocked for a corner.
 Played to the far post by Jim Magilton, the ball was headed past Miller by Ipswich's 36-year-old defender Tony Mowbray to level the score.
 The goal sparked a period of Ipswich dominance with attempts from Holland and Naylor being saved by Miller.
 One minute before half-time, Richard Wright's challenge on Hignett was deemed a penalty: Darren Barnard stepped up to take the kick which Wright saved to his right and the half ended 1–1.